 Level 4 MMath project: Students in their fourth year have to take up a 30 credit mathematics project, MATH40000 (30 credit double project) or MATH40011 and MATH40022 (two 15 credit single projects).
 There is a registration process for enrolling on these course units which is explained in detail in the Undergraduate Project Guide.

 Outside course units: The Single Honours programmes allow students to choose a subject other than mathematics.
-A recommended list of outside course units is from the study module and the programme website.
+A recommended list of outside course units is from the study module and at the end of this document.
 Students will need to check their programme requirements as to whether they can choose outside course units as part of their programme of study.
 Some joint honours programmes allow students to substitute a 10 credit Mathematics module for a 10 credit University College for Interdisciplinary Learning (UCIL) course unit.
+The UCIL course website currently lists course units for 2017/18, an updated list for 2018/19 is available towards the end of this document.
 Note course units that belong to other Schools may open later than the 13th July therefore you will need to check with the other School when their course units are open.
 Updated information will be available on the appropriate mathematics website in due course.